 - To achieve Growth targets in lesser time.

 - The advantage in Taxation by combining a loss-making company with a profit-making company, thereby reducing the tax liabilities

 - Reduced Competition in a specific industry by combining two entities

-Amalgamation vs Merger both are processes of consolidation of two or more companies into a new entity or an existing entity absorbing the target entity.
-In the process, a resulting entity may be a new entity or it may be an existing entity.
+Both are the processes of consolidation of two or more companies into a new entity or an existing entity absorbing the target entity.
+In the process, a resulting entity may be a new entity, or it may be an existing entity.
 Amalgamation is a type of consolidation process under a merger.
-In the Amalgamation process, two company combines to form a new entity.
-Amalgamation and Merger process helps companies achieve their goals such as growth, increase in shareholders’ value, an increased economy of scale, synergy, access to larger market/new geographies, entry into new industry etc.

-This has a been a guide to the Amalgamation vs Merger.
-Here we also top difference between Amalgamation and Merger along with infographics and comparison table.
+This article has been a guide to the Amalgamation vs. Merger.
+Here we discuss the top difference between Amalgamation and Merger along with infographics and a comparison table.
 You may also have a look at the following articles –